APPLICATION DEADLINE: May 23, 2021, 9 pm CST

 - Complete the 3 required workshop series: UNIX, Python, Git/GitHub

-- Complete and submit a capstone project for review by March 27, 2020.
+- Complete and submit a capstone project for review.
 Capstone project will require use of GitHub and Agile project management principles.

 - Attend at least two Research Park technical user group sessions